 Term Program Analysis Definition: The analysis of options in relation to goals and objectives, strategies, procedures, and resources by comparing alternatives for proposed and ongoing programs.
 It embraces the processes involved in program planning and program evaluation.
 Program Effectiveness Evaluation Definition: The application of scientific research methods to estimate how much observed results, intended or not, are caused by program activities.
 Effect is linked to cause by design and analyses that compare observed results with estimates of what might have been observed in the absence of the program.
 Program Evaluation Definition: Individual systematic studies conducted periodically or on an ad hoc basis to assess how well a program is working.
 They are often conducted by experts external to the program, either inside or outside the agency, as well as by program managers.
 Program Failure Definition: A program shortcoming in which the outcome criteria are not affected by participation of the subjects in the program (i.e., the program does not accomplish its objective).
-Program Implementation Objective Definition: What is planned to be done in the program, components, or services.
+Program Implementation Objective Definition: What is planned to be done in the program, components, or convisos Definition: What is planned to be done in the program, components, or services.
 Program Justification